A Weekend at Melkboom Guest Farm in Heidelberg

 The area is exceptionally peaceful other than a few trucks that drive pass in the late evenings but it’s worth every hour spent getting here.

 Looking for a getaway far away from the City?
 Make sure to book your stay here.
 For R750 a night, it comes highly recommended.
-Do note that the television is communal but don’t let that ruin you’re stay.
+Do note that the television is communal but don’t let that ruin you’re staying.

 Until the next stay.